invopop/gobl.ksef/README.md

    - Support for "simplified" invoices.
    - Requirements for credit-notes or "rectified" invoices and the correction options definition for the tax regime.
    - Any additional fields that need to be validated, like payment terms.
 2. Convert GOBL into FA_VAT format in library.
-A couple of good examples: [gobl.cfdi for mexico](https://github.com/invopop/gobl.cfdi) and [gobl.facturae for Spain](https://github.com/invopop/gobl.facturae).
+A couple of good examples: [gobl.cfdi for Mexico](https://github.com/invopop/gobl.cfdi) and [gobl.facturae for Spain](https://github.com/invopop/gobl.facturae).
 Library would just be able to run tests in the first version.
 3. Build a CLI (copy from gobl.cfdi and gobl.facture projects) to convert GOBL JSON documents into FA_VAT XML.
 4. Build a second part of this project that allows documents to be sent directly to the KSeF.
 A partial example of this can be found in the [gobl.ticketbai project](https://github.com/invopop/gobl.ticketbai/tree/refactor/internal/gateways).
 It'd probably be useful to be able to upload via the CLI too.

 ## FA_VAT documentation

+FA_VAT is the Polish electronic invoice format.
+The format uses XML.

 - [XML schema](https://github.com/CIRFMF/ksef-docs/blob/main/faktury/schemy/FA/schemat_FA(3)_v1-0E.xsd) for V3 (description of fields is in Polish)
 - [Types definition](https://raw.githubusercontent.com/CIRFMF/ksef-docs/refs/heads/main/faktury/schemy/FA/bazowe/ElementarneTypyDanych_v10-0E.xsd) (description of fields is in Polish) - we have to open it as raw, as [the original link](https://github.com/CIRFMF/ksef-docs/blob/main/faktury/schemy/FA/bazowe/StrukturyDanych_v10-0E.xsd) does not add newlines
 - [Complex types definition](https://raw.githubusercontent.com/CIRFMF/ksef-docs/refs/heads/main/faktury/schemy/FA/bazowe/StrukturyDanych_v10-0E.xsd) (description of fields is in Polish) - we have to open it as raw, as [the original link](https://github.com/CIRFMF/ksef-docs/blob/main/faktury/schemy/FA/bazowe/StrukturyDanych_v10-0E.xsd) does not add newlines

 ## KSeF API

+KSeF is the Polish system for submitting electronic invoices to the Polish authorities.

 Useful links: